What the study found

-Why the authors say this matters: The authors conclude that the case helps show how cultural resilience appears through ritual practice, and they say it can help propose a framework for addressing the socio-environmental complexities of post-mining landscapes.
+The authors conclude that the case helps illustrate how cultural resilience appears through ritual practice in environmentally affected places.
+They also say it offers a framework for addressing the socio-environmental complexities of post-mining landscapes.

-What to keep in mind: The available summary does not describe detailed methods, sample size, or specific limits of the case study.
-The abstract also does not give more detail on the proposed framework beyond its general purpose.
+The available summary does not describe detailed methods, sample size, or specific evidence used in the case study.
+It also does not provide a full account of the proposed framework beyond stating that one is proposed.

 Key points